 A higher crush force, a longer onset time, a longer hold time, or a combination of these, may be applied at the request of the manufacturer.

 The application of the force shall be decided by the manufacturer together with the technical service having consideration to the direction of travel of the REESS relative to its installation in the vehicle.
 The application force being applied; (a) horizontally and in the direction of travel of the REESS, and (b) horizontally and perpendicular to the direction of travel of the REESS.
-For each of the test directions specified, a separate tested-device may be used.
+For each of the test directions specified, a separate test-device may be used.

 The test shall end with an observation period of 1 h at the ambient temperature conditions of the test environment."